MZehren/ADTOF/docs/usage.rst

 Conversion
 ~~~~~~~~~~

-To convert a Phase Shift MIDI file to a standard one, run the script:
+To convert a Phase Shift MIDI file to the standard one, run the script:

 >>> cd ADTOF
 >>> python PhaseShiftConverter.py -h